Issues in Education.

 Methods of Tutoring English to Speakers of Other Languages II.

 Familiarizes students with ESOL (English for Speakers of Other Languages) methods and materials.
 Emphasis on adapting them for tutorial use in various settings.
 Close examination of refugee communities with primary focus on Utica.
 Study of cultural, educational, and social effects of refugees.
 20 field study and/or service learning hours required.
-Course provides students with the Hamilton College ESOL Tutor Certificate of Completion.
 One-quarter course credit.
 Evaluated Satisfactory/Unsatisfactory.
-Maximum enrollment, 18.
+Maximum enrollment, 20.
 Bartle.

 Shaped by social, political, and economic forces, urban schools reflect diverse societal issues and inequalities.
 In this course, students will first examine the historical foundation in which issues and inequalities in urban schools are rooted by exploring such topics as urban development and distribution of economic opportunity, migration, immigration, segregation, housing and rezoning.
 Next, students will explore how inequalities impact urban schools and then how experiences in urban schools reproduce inequalities of access and opportunity to education.
 Prerequisite, Educ 200, an introductory social science course, or permission of instructor.
 Meredith Madden.